drscotthawley/OpenMined/tutorials/RemoteExecution.md

 Your built application "OpenMinedApp" is nowhere to be found.
 It seems the build did not succeeed, but after looking at the mylog file [mirrored here](http://hedges.belmont.edu/~shawley/latest_unity_build_log.txt), I don't notice any telling error messages.
 I have not yet discovered what the problem even *is*, let alone how to fix it.

+Mini-update: seems that the [debugger-agent message is a red herring](https://forum.unity.com/threads/6572-debugger-agent-unable-to-listen-on-27.500387/), and the log file *must* contain something useful.